nick-vns/CinemaFlix-client-Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+## Key Features

++ Rounting between pages
++ Accessibility to user's account data including interact with and change it
++ Accessibility to movie's data to see details and find common movies
++ To see all movies including search option to find one

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.